 Restoring a Project From a Backup File

 Now you just need to remember to close your projects at the end of the day (or use the manual save option).
 And don’t drop your laptop!
 Need more help?
-Sign up for an online class, check out Scrivener For Dummies, read more Scrivener articles, or ask me about private training.
+Sign up for an online class, check out Scrivener For Dummies, read more Scrivener articles, or schedule a private training session.